auth0/docs/articles/architecture-scenarios/business/b2b-b2e.md

 ![](/media/articles/architecture-scenarios/b2b-b2e.png)

-This is essentially a hybrid between B2B and B2E where you have a larger SAAS application, like Zendesk for example, where users are grouped into companies.
-But you also have internal users (employees) who also log into the application, usually to perform support or administrative tasks.Those internal users will typically use federated identity to authenticate.
+This is essentially a hybrid between B2B and B2E for larger SAAS applications (such as Zendesk).
+In a situation like this, users would primarily be grouped into companies, but you may also have internal users (employees) who log into perform support or administrative tasks.
+Those internal users will typically use federated identity to authenticate.

 ## Read More